learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

-# Principles of Object Oriented Design
+# Principles of Object-Oriented Design

 ## Objectives